dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

   `wal_level = logical` from the start.
 - `postgresql.conf` and `pg_hba.conf` are yours to write; statistics
   counters are not carried over.
-- 18 refuses to upgrade a cluster that does not use data checksums (`old cluster does not use data checksums but the new one does`), unless the new one is initialised with `--no-data-checksums`.
+- Postgres 18 refuses to upgrade a cluster that does not use data checksums (`old cluster does not use data checksums but the new one does`), unless the new one is initialised with `--no-data-checksums`.